dshanske/indie-webactions/readme.txt

 * indie-action - such as bookmark, note, etc.
 * url - the URL of what you are responding to
-* title - the post title
+* name - the post title
-* text - An excerpt of the content (optional)
+* excerpt - An excerpt of the content (optional)
 * public - if you want the post public (optional)

 If you don't add a URL, it will display a form you can fill in.
 Otherwise, it endeavors to pull information on the site you are linking to if you do